 Firstly, they do not know what to study.
-With so many books in the market and so much of information available online it is really difficult for new student to really differentiate between useful sources and useless sources.
+With so many books in the market and so much information available online it is really difficult for new students to really differentiate between useful sources and useless sources.
 He ends up buying all the books and getting lost on the internet.

 The preparation for UPSC is stretched over a very long period.
 It is pretty common for a student to lose steam.
 In such a case the student needs to be motivated so that he keeps studying for a long time.
 Sometimes internal motivation is not enough, but he also needs external motivation.

 While preparing for UPSC one needs to constantly keep correcting his course.
-This can be done only with constant third person evaluation.
+This can be done only with constant third-person evaluation.
 The right approach is “study – test – feedback – evaluate”.
-For this we need someone who is highly experienced by our side.
+For this, we need someone who is highly experienced by our side.